fxsih/NOVA/nova_context.md

     - Ensure proper error handling in MusicPlayerServiceImpl
     - Verify network connectivity between app and backend
     - Check logs for any extraction errors in backend
+    - Verify that the audio format is supported by ExoPlayer

 16. If downloads are failing:
     - Verify the API base URL is correctly set (not using localhost)